linz/elevation/docs/naming.md

 ### `subtype`

-The dataset in the `s3://nz-elevation/` bucket have no specific subtyp visible to the data consumer, however they could be referenced as a "Land" subtype.
+The datasets in the `s3://nz-elevation/` bucket have no specific subtype visible to the data consumer, however they could be referenced as a "Land" subtype.
 The other subtypes are:

 - "Coastal" (`s3://nz-coastal/` - [`linz/coastal`](https://github.com/linz/coastal))